ayat-elsherif/kollhaga/README.md

 <h2> Koll7aga </h2>
-## The latest smartphones and handsets versions with a comparative prices.
+The latest smartphone and handset versions with a comparative prices.

 ## Made with Reactjs + context API